winitzki/lamonte-jexer-wikis/widget-tlabel.md

 TLabel
 ======

 TLabel implements a simple label, with an optional mnemonic hotkey action associated with it.
+A label will typically draw using its container's window background color.

 Screenshots
 -----------

 Examples
 --------